How important is cloud computing in the modern business environment?

 5. Business continuity with anywhere access

 Cloud computing allows you to access your files from any device, whether you’re at home or on the go.
-Because cloud services are accessed over the Internet, they can be accessed anywhere that there’s connectivity.
+Because cloud services are accessed over the Internet, they may get access anywhere that there’s connectivity.
 This means you can work on your business even when you’re away from the office, which expands your opportunities for collaboration and boosts efficiency.
 Users can access their data and files from just about any device, whether it’s a smartphone, laptop or tablet.

 If you’re running a business on your own servers or datacenter, you’ll need to provide access to your employees wherever they may be located.
 If you contract with an outside IT team to manage your infrastructure, they’ll need to have access as well.
 This kind of access isn’t always easy to provide in a traditional IT environment, but it becomes much simpler when everything is running “in the cloud.”